SwiftThemes/EAA/readme.txt

 Contributors: Gandham
 Donate link: https://swiftthemes.com/donate
 Tags: AdSense, AdSense Manager, Ad Injection, AMP Ads, In-Post Ads, Analytics Scripts, Header Scripts, Footer Scripts, Home Page Ads, Ad Manager, Scripts Manager, Advertising, amp, ad injection,ads, ad, ad inserter, ad injection, ads manager, ad widget, adrotate, advertise, advertisements, advertising, adverts, advert, amazon, banner, banners, buysellads, chitika, clickbank, dfp, doubleclick, google dfp, monetization, widget
-Requires at least: 4.6
+Requires at least: 3.0
 Tested up to: 4.7
-Stable tag: 0.22
+Stable tag: 0.23
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 The QUICKEST and most INTUITIVE way to insert Google AdSense & other ads into your website with a live preview.
-Google AMP ready. #Double_Your_Revenue
+Google AMP ready ad injection.

 == Description ==

 **Easy AdSense Ads & Scripts Manager** is an **AMP ready** complete ad management and scripts solution for your blog.
-Unlike other plugins out there, this integrates right into the WordPress **customizer** to give you instant preview of your changes.
+Unlike other plugins out there, this integrates right into the WordPress **customizer** to give you instant preview of the ads you injected.

 **Note:**
 The ad locations are not limited to AdSense

-- You can use them for ads from any network.
+- You can use them for ads from any network like BuySell Ads, Chitika, Bidvertiser, Infolinks, Adsterra Network, Revcontent, Clicksor etc .
-- You can use multiple ads in the same location.
+- You can inject multiple ads in the same location.
-- You can also use them to ad html code, optin forms.
+- You can also use these ad locations to ads html code, optin forms.
 The location at the end of the post is ideal for optin forms of MailChip, Sendy, AWeber, GetResponse etc..

-The header and footer scripts are not limited to just javascript.
+The header and footer scripts are not limited to just injecting javascript.

 * You can use them to load fonts.
 * Verify the website ownership with the meta tag.